top of page

 What are the steps I need to go through?

-Pay a commitment fee of 3%-5% of the purchase price of your chosen property.
+Step 3: PAY A COMMITMENT FEE – Usually 3%-5% of the purchase price of your chosen property.
 The commitment fee comes off the purchase price when you buy the property.

-Live like a homeowner from day one.
-Decorate.
-Remodel.
-Bring your pets!
-Enjoy peace of mind; no landlord will ask you to move because they want the property back.
+Step 5: LOCK IN YOUR RENT – Your rent stays fixed, with no annual increases.
+Enjoy peace of mind – no landlord will ask you to move because they want the property back.

 How much does it cost?